Shopify/quilt/packages/react-i18n/README.md

 The provided `i18n` object exposes many useful methods for internationalizing your apps.
 You can see the full details in the [`i18n` source file](https://github.com/Shopify/quilt/blob/master/packages/react-i18n/src/i18n.ts), but you will commonly need the following:

 - `formatNumber()`: formats a number according to the locale.
-You can optionally pass an `as` option to format the number as a currency or percentage; in the case of currency, the `defaultCurrency` supplied to the i18n `Provider` component will be used where no custom currency code is passed.
+You can optionally pass an `as` option to format the number as a currency or percentage; in the case of currency, the `defaultCurrency` supplied to the i18n `I18nContext.Provider` component will be used where no custom currency code is passed.
 - `formatCurrency()`: formats a number as a currency according ot the locale.
 Convenience function that simply _auto-assigns_ the `as` option to `currency` and calls `formatNumber()`.
 - `formatPercentage()`: formats a number as a percentage according ot the locale.
 Convenience function that simply _auto-assigns_ the `as` option to `percent` and calls `formatNumber()`.
 - `formatDate()`: formats a date according to the locale.
-The `defaultTimezone` value supplied to the i18n `Provider` component will be used when no custom `timezone` is provided.
+The `defaultTimezone` value supplied to the i18n `I18nContext.Provider` component will be used when no custom `timezone` is provided.
 Assign the `style` option to a `DateStyle` value to use common formatting options.
   - `DateStyle.Long`: e.g., `Thursday, December 20, 2012`
   - `DateStyle.Short`: e.g., `Dec 20, 2012`
   - `DateStyle.Humanize`: e.g., `December 20, 2012`, `Today`, or `Yesterday`